ToothlessBrush/maple/README.md

 in this section we'll create the engine's scene. scenes can be defined then added to the engine to render that scene.

-to keep it as organized as possible, we should define the scene in a seperate file then import it into main.
+to keep it as organized, we should define the scene in a seperate file then import it into main.

 ```rust
 use maple::context::scene::Scene;